-    - Dessins et gravures, Galerie Claude Bernard, Paris (Apr 15–May 24); catalogue.
+- Dessins et gravures, Galerie Claude Bernard, Paris, France (Apr 15–May 24); catalogue.

-- Drawings and Selected Prints, Margo Leavin Gallery, Los Angeles (Sep 9–Oct 4).
+- Drawings and Selected Prints, Margo Leavin Gallery, Los Angeles, CA, USA (Sep 9–Oct 4).

-- Designs for The Rake’s Progress, Bristol City Art Gallery, Bristol, U.K. (Sep 15–Oct 4); travels to Manchester City Art Gallery (Oct 8–26).
+- Designs for The Rake's Progress, Bristol City Art Gallery, Bristol, UK (Sep 15–Oct 4), travels to Manchester City Art Gallery, Manchester, U.K. (Oct 8–24).

-- European Paintings in the Seventies: New Work by Sixteen Artists, Los Angeles County Museum of Art (Sep 30–Nov 23); travels to Saint Louis Art Museum (Mar 16–May 9, 1976) and Elvehjem Art Center, Madison, WI (Jun 8–Aug 1, 1976); catalogue.
+- European Paintings in the Seventies: New Work by Sixteen Artists, Los Angeles County Museum of Art, Los Angeles, CA, USA (Sep 30–Nov 23), travels to Saint Louis Art Museum (Mar 16–May 9, 1976) and Elvehjem Art Center, Madison, WI (Jun 8–Aug 1, 1976); catalogue.